bonny/WordPress-Simple-History/readme.txt

 - Privacy logger is logging the creation and selection of privacy page again.
 It stopped worked because [a WordPress core file was renamed](https://core.trac.wordpress.org/ticket/43895).
 - Redirection logger logs enabling, disabling, and deletion of groups again.
+- Categories logger does not log changes to taxonomy `nav_menu` since the menu logger takes care of those, i.e. changes to the menus.

 = 3.3.0 (May 2022) =